 Student Initiated Programs in the Middle East

-Students must schedule an appointment to meet with an Study Abroad & Global Engagement program coordinator before beginning the KU application process.
-The program coordinator will help the student determine if the non-KU program meets University of Kansas* and SIP guidelines.
-The program coordinator will also explain the application process in greater detail and provide the student with Study Abroad & Global Engagement SIP application directions.
+Once a student has a specific program or region in mind, they must schedule an appointment to meet with the appropriate Study Abroad & Global Engagement program coordinator before beginning the KU SIP application.
+The program coordinator will confirm that the chosen program meets University of Kansas and SIP guidelines and discuss the SIP application process, program budget, scholarship opportunities, and the KU credit approval process.

-- Academic Programs International (API) in Qatar & the UAE
+- API in the UAE

-- CET Academic Programs (CET) in Jordan
+- CET Academic Programs in Jordan

 - CIS Abroad in Oman

-- Council on International Educational Exchange (CIEE) in Jordan and the UAE
+- CIEE in Jordan and the UAE

 - Critical Language Scholarship Summer Program (CLS) in Jordan and Oman

-- International Studies Abroad (ISA) in Jordan
+- ISA in Jordan

 - Jordan Language Academy in Jordan

-- Middlebury Schools Abroad in Jordan
+- Middlebury C.V.
+Starr Schools Abroad in Jordan

 - Qasid Arabic Institute in Jordan